 In marine systems, there is a strong association between artificial hard structures and invasive species.
 Commercial marinas and other artificial structures such as pilings, pontoons and jetties are considered windows for biological invasion (Bulleri and Airoldi 2005, Glasby et al. 2007, Dafforn et al. 2009b, Ruiz et al. 2009).
-Numerous hypotheses have been proposed for why artificial structures are such invaded habitats.
-For example, propagule pressure is thought to be much higher around artificial structures; similarly, higher rates of pollution may facilitate invasion by pollution tolerant invaders (Kinlan and Gaines 2003, McKenzie et al. 2012, Erfmeier et al. 2013).
-In addition to these factors, artificial structures modify natural environments in ways that may facilitate invasion: by reducing wave exposure and water flow they provide a sheltered habitat that nevertheless has plenty of hard surfaces available for colonization (Bulleri and Airoldi 2005, Clark and Johnston 2005, Glasby et al. 2007).
+Several hypotheses have been proposed for why artificial structures increase the likelihood of invasion.
+For example, propagule pressure is thought to be much higher around artificial structures; similarly, higher rates of pollution may facilitate invasion by pollution-tolerant invaders (Kinlan and Gaines 2003, McKenzie et al. 2012, Erfmeier et al. 2013).
+In addition to these factors, artificial structures modify natural environments in ways that may facilitate invasion: by reducing wave exposure and water flow, they provide a sheltered habitat that nevertheless has abundant hard surfaces available for colonization (Bulleri and Airoldi 2005, Clark and Johnston 2005, Glasby et al. 2007).
 We suspect that the reduction in water flow plays a key role in mediating the invasion of artificial structures by NIS.

 Water flow is an important driver of community structure and composition in marine environments (Lastra et al. 2004, Palardy and Witman 2011).
-Water flow has a strong influence on the performance of sessile marine invertebrates as it affects the delivery of essential resources: food and oxygen (Okamura 1985, Shimeta and Jumars 1991, Gardella and Edmunds 1999, Lastra et al. 2004, Svensson and Marshall 2015).
+Water flow influences the performance of sessile marine invertebrates as it affects the delivery of essential resources: food and oxygen (Okamura 1985, Shimeta and Jumars 1991, Gardella and Edmunds 1999, Lastra et al. 2004, Svensson and Marshall 2015).
 The interface between the fluid and a solid surface creates a condition known as a boundary layer, the thickness of which depends mostly on the flow of water.
-At small scales (mm’s), habitats with complex topography, as in sessile communities, generate a skimming flow that traps layers of water within the canopy increasing the residence time of the water, reducing exchange (Koch and Gust 1999).
+At small scales (millimeters), habitats with complex topography, as in sessile invertebrate communities, generate a skimming flow that traps layers of water within the canopy increasing the residence time of the water, reducing exchange (Koch and Gust 1999).
 This boundary layer effect, in combination with the metabolic demands of the dense aggregation of sessile communities, can deplete oxygen levels in the water immediately surrounding benthic organisms (Moore et al. 1996, Ferguson et al. 2013).
 In some instances, oxygen levels can be so low that they fall below the physiological tolerance of some members of the communities (Ferguson et al. 2013).
 Importantly, growth form seems to be a strong determinant of tolerance to low oxygen conditions: species that have a flat growth form have much better tolerances to lower oxygen levels than species that have an erect growth form (Ferguson et al. 2013).
-Presumably these different tolerances reflect the fact that flat species are more likely to live entirely within the boundary layer, are therefore more likely to experience low oxygen conditions, and have adapted accordingly.
-One can imagine that invasive species, with their long association with artificial structures, smay have similarly adapted to low oxygen conditions.
-In other words, Cbe dNIS sessile marine invertebrates have a lower resource requirement in terms of oxygen than native species in sessile marine invertebrate communities.
+Presumably these different tolerances reflect the fact that flat species are more likely to live entirely within the boundary layer, and are therefore more likely to experience low oxygen conditions, and have adapted accordingly.
+Because of the long association of invasive species with artificial structures, which reduce flow in the environment (Bulleri and Airoldi 2005, Dafforn et al. 2009b, Wilding 2014), one can imagine that they may have adapted to low oxygen conditions.
+In other words, NIS may have a lower R* for oxygen than native species in sessile marine invertebrate communities but tests are lacking.